lfn-cnti/bestpractices/charter.md

 - Identify cloud native and Kubernetes native best practices for networking
 - Determine which practices will allow networking applications to most effectively utilize Kubernetes capabilities and services
-- Develop a vendor neutral testing catalog that enables CNF Developers, Service Providers, and downstream projects to verify how well a CNF adheres to cloud native best practies
+- Develop a vendor neutral testing catalog that enables CNF Developers, Service Providers, and downstream projects to verify how well a CNF adheres to cloud native best practices
 - Provide an open source and vendor neutral cloud native networking certification program

 ## Values